shashi999Kant/AulaCube/README.md

-Creating a well-structured README file is crucial for guiding developers, users, and contributors through your project.
 Below is a template for a README file for your Employee Management System project:

 # Employee Management System